Vigneshlearneveryday/Drills_In_Process-Progress/README.md

 ***

-# Thank You Masync Tech Coding School For best Explainations and Practicals, will be Thankful to you Forever, Sir [link](https://masynctech.com/) :six_pointed_star:
+# Thank You Masync Tech Coding School For The best Explainations and Practicals, will be Thankful to you Forever, Sir [Masync Tech Coding School](https://masynctech.com/) :six_pointed_star: